 Exercise 21.
-Define a new binary logical connective, say \diamond , giving it the left introduction rules for \wedge but the right introduction rules for \vee .
+Define a new binary logical connective, written \diamond , giving it the left introduction rules for \land but the right introduction rules for \lor .
 Can cut be eliminated from proofs involving \diamond ?
 Can init be restricted to only atomic formulas?
-Consider other mismatches as well.
+This connective is the "tonk" connective of Prior [Pri60].